 By Claire Georgiou, Reboot Naturopath, B.HSc ND

-Chocolate Easter eggs have been in the supermarkets since the beginning of the year in Australia.
+Chocolate Easter candy has been in the supermarkets since the beginning of the year in Australia.
 Australia is reported to consume an average of 5-6kilograms (11-13pounds) of chocolate per person per year.

 Holiday periods including Easter are times when many people eat more foods rich in calories, fats and sugars than they normally should or would.
 It can be difficult to get back onto a healthy eating program again if you have lapse back into any old unhealthy habits.